26 Photos That Show How Autoimmune Disease Can Affect Your Skin

 Though skin manifestations are often quite visible, there isn’t enough awareness about these symptoms, and this can lead to hurtful judgments and misconceptions.
-Personally, I’ve found that skin issues are some of the most difficult autoimmune symptoms to deal with for this reason.
-Many people (medical professionals included) see rashes, sores, lesions, etc. and automatically assume you’re contagious.
-But even if I explain to someone that no, I’m not contagious, many still shy away in disgust.
-Others ask if I’ve tried moisturizing, or used [insert over-the-counter cream here].
+Many people (medical professionals included) see rashes, sores or lesions and automatically assume you’re contagious.
+But even if you explain to someone that no, you’re not contagious, many still shy away in disgust.
 The lack of understanding can be so frustrating and hurtful.

 Here’s what the community shared with us: